Benchmarking Code of Conduct – 2023 Version

 - 1.5 Help your benchmarking partners prepare by informing them in advance of your key questions and agenda prior to benchmarking meetings (on-line or face to face).

 - 2.1.
 Respect the corporate culture of partner organisations and work within mutually agreed procedures.

 2.5.
-Avoid communicating a contact’s name in an open forum without the contact’s prior permission.
+Avoid communicating the names of individuals from a benchmarking partner in an open forum without the contact’s prior permission.